RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 How does core-hour accounting impact long-running jobs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It really doesn't.
-SLURM will not  start the job unless there is enough
+Slurm will not  start the job unless there is enough
 credit to start the job.
 For example, a job is submitted with a requirements
 of *16 core-weeks* will not start unless an account has  *16 x 24 x 7 = 2688 core hours*.